msouthwell/frogger_arcade_game/README.md

 The game progesses in difficulty each time you reach the water.
 Reach the water enough times and a collectable item will spawn.
 Collect the gem and move to the water to complete the level.
-The difficulty is reduced after each level of the five levels is complete.
+The difficulty is reduced after each of the five levels is completed.

 Collecting items isn't required but you only have one chance to collect each.